AP sources: Walsh to leave Biden Cabinet for NHL union

 WASHINGTON (AP) — U.S. Labor Secretary Marty Walsh is expected to leave the Biden administration to run the National Hockey League Players’ Association, according to two people familiar with his plans.

-The hockey players’ union has been searching for a new executive director to take over for Don Fehr.
+The hockey players’ union has been searching for a new executive director to take over for Don Fehr, who had been in charge for more than a decade.
 An association spokesperson had no official update on the situation when reached Tuesday.

 A serious fan of the Boston Bruins, Walsh showed an encyclopedic knowledge of the sport in videos posted online during his tenure from 2014 to 2021 as mayor of Boston.